-“As you have sent me into the world, so I have sent them into the world” (John 17:18).
-As disciples, we seek to testify to the love of God in Jesus Christ our Lord, to embody that love in the world, and to respond to the leading of God’s Holy Spirit.
+As disciples of Jesus Christ, we seek to testify to the love of God and, in response to the leading of the Holy Spirit, to embody that love in the world.
 We seek God’s grace in our common effort to understand ever more fully how to live as the body of Christ in this religiously plural and culturally diverse time and place.

 For more information about specific interfaith initiatives and news visit:

 The Rev. Margaret R. Rose, The Episcopal Church